 So, on my first day in Taipei, at the end of the afternoon, when I was a little weary of having spent the whole day walking and exploring the capital and as the jet lag was beginning to kick in, I decided it might be a good time to visit Taipei 101.
 It seemed like a perfect, uncomplicated visit to conclude this first day and observe this city that would be my home for the next two weeks.

 So I jumped on the subway and headed for the skyscraper (and as the building has a subway station in its name, it is rather easy to get there).

-It must be said that Taipei 101 is impressive from the outside.
+Taipei 101 is impressive from the outside.
 The architecture blends the modern and traditional genres, and recalls the Asian pagodas (the building is even sometime compared to a bamboo shoot).
-The skyscraper has 101 floors (hence its name) and measures 509 meters high.
+The skyscraper has 101 floors (hence its name) and measures 509 metres high.
 And now that I was at the base, I was starting to be pretty excited to get to the top.

 I decided to buy my ticket at a vending machine.
 Small surprise, the ticket costs 600 Taiwanese dollars, the equivalent of $25 CAD.
 It may not seem like much (climbing to the top of the Empire State Building or the One World Observatory in New York costs much more), but compared to everything else in Taiwan, it’s a bit expensive.
 But I still bought my ticket for a scheduled visit thirty minutes later and I walked around the souvenir shops, patiently waiting for the moment when I could access the elevator.